-What are (or were) your reasons for planting this "New Start/New Faith Community"?
-What is the physical location of the "New Start/New Faith Community"?
-What is or was your launch date?
-Average attendance at Sunday worship: If you have other worship times besides Sunday, please fill in when and how many attend: Please provide the number of new members that joined the first year and every year since (please include date range per membership, example Jan.
+What are (or w vere) your reasons for planting this "New Start/New Faith Community"?
+What is the phy ysical location of the "New Start/New Faith Community"?
+Average attend your launch date?lance at Sunday worship:er worship times besides Sunday, please fill in when and how many attend: include date ra the number of new members that joined the first year and every year since (please nge per membership, example Jan.
 1, 2020 - Dec.
-31, 2020 = x number of members).
-If you are a new launch, please provide details on current and expected membership.
-Please provide the number of new baptisms the first year and every year since (please include date range per baptisms, example Jan.
+31, 2020 = x number of members). w launch, please provide details on current and expected membership. range per bapt the number of new baptisms the first year and every year since (please include date isms, example Jan.
 1, 2020 - Dec.
 31, 2020 = x number of baptisms).
-If you are a new launch, please provide as current of data as possible.
+If you are a new provide as current of data as possible.